PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

-As a result, for each evaluation, 9 distinct plots are generated, corresponding to the 3 input types (fully trusted, fully uncertain, and fully distrusted) and each of the three key metrics (trust, uncertainty, and distrust).
+As a result, for each evaluation, 9 distinct plots are generated, corresponding to the 3 input types (fully trusted, fully uncertain, and fully distrusted) and each of the three key metrics (trust, uncertainty, and distrust)\footnote{The base rate is set to 0.5 and remains constant across all experiments.}.